milanwiedemann/lcsm/README.md

 # lcsm: An R package for specifying and analysing latent change score models using lavaan

 This package contains helper functions to specify and analyse univariate and bivariate latent change score models (LCSM) using [lavaan](http://lavaan.ugent.be/).
 For details about this method see for example [McArdle (2009)](http://www.annualreviews.org/doi/10.1146/annurev.psych.60.110707.163612), [Ghisletta (2012)](https://doi.org/10.1080/10705511.2012.713275), [Grimm (2012)](https://doi.org/10.1080/10705511.2012.659627), and [Grimm (2017)](https://www.guilford.com/books/Growth-Modeling/Grimm-Ram-Estabrook/9781462526062).
-Similar work, that this package builds on, can be found [here](https://quantdev.ssri.psu.edu/tutorials/growth-modeling-chapter-16-introduction-latent-change-score-modeling) (univariate LCSM) and [here](https://quantdev.ssri.psu.edu/tutorials/growth-modeling-chapter-17-multivariate-latent-change-score-models) (bivariate LCSM).
-[These slides](https://docs.google.com/presentation/d/1q-SVbTA6n_HiC1bLjmCWySk1_b2u6rj12XrfK8-WEE0/edit?usp=sharing) illustrate some univariate and bivariate LCSM that can be specified using this package.

 # Installation